mreferre/knative-on-fargate/README.md

 ### Background

-The industry is full of OSS projects that abstract a container orchestrator interface and provide the illusion of a FaaS (Function as a Service) experience.
+The industry of OSS projects that abstract a container orchestrator interface and provide the illusion of a FaaS (Function as a Service) experience flourishing.

 A good example of this is [OpenFaaS](https://www.openfaas.com/).
 As of late OpenFaaS has evolved to support AWS Fargate as a polyglot and orchestrator-agnostic serverless platform to run containers at scale.
 Today you can run OpenFaaS on [EKS/Fargate](https://blog.alexellis.io/nodeless-openfaas-with-aws-eks-and-fargate/) as well as [ECS/Fargate](https://www.openfaas.com/blog/openfaas-on-fargate/).
 If you are not familiar with AWS Fargate [this blog post about its role in the container world](https://aws.amazon.com/blogs/containers/the-role-of-aws-fargate-in-the-container-world/) may be helpful.

-This repo will outline the instructions on how to setup [Knative](https://knative.dev/) (a Google owned OSS project) on top of EKS/Fargate.
+This repo will outline the instructions on how to setup a similar experience using [Knative](https://knative.dev/) (a Google owned OSS project) on top of EKS/Fargate.
 Given Knative is limited in scope to abstract Kubernetes only clusters, it cannot be used with other container orchestrators.

 ### Why EKS/Fargate and not just EKS/EC2?

 Because Amazon EKS is built on the premise of using standard upstream Kubernetes, setting up Knative on EKS/EC2 is trivial.
+If a user was to setup Knative with Gloo on an EKS cluster with EC2 worker nodes [these instructions](https://knative.dev/docs/install/knative-with-gloo/) would suffice.

 However a solution that provides a FaaS orchestration abstraction without having to deal with the mechanics of dealing with a cluster of virtual machines is appealing for a set of users.
 If you want more background about what problems EKS/Fargate can solve [this re:Invent session](https://www.youtube.com/watch?v=m-3tMXmWWQw) is a good start.

 In addition to not managing an infrastructure, AWS Fargate provides the foundational building blocks for a `scale to zero` experience.
 Knative is one of the tools that can enable that.